dolthub/docs/content/products/doltlab/administrator.md

 Before you begin you will need to create valid TLS certificates on the DoltLab host.
 You can provision these from a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority) or do so with a free tool like [certbot](https://certbot.eff.org/).
 For this example we have created valid certs with `certbot`, `/etc/letsencrypt/live/doltlab.dolthub.com/fullchain.pem` and `/etc/letsencrypt/live/doltlab.dolthub.com/privkey.pem`.

+For DoltLab `v2.1.0`, the `installer` can be used to configure DoltLab to run behind a reverse proxy over HTTPS.
+To do this, Supply the `--https` argument to the `installer`.
+The `installer` will generate DoltLab assets with the arguments/values required to run it behind a reverse proxy with TLS.
+You can now continue to the nginx section below.

-To start, shut down your DoltLab instance if it is currently running, then open four new ports on your DoltLab host.
+For DoltLab < `v2.1.0`, to start, shut down your DoltLab instance if it is currently running, then open four new ports on your DoltLab host.
 These ports will be used to forward requests to DoltLab's existing `HTTP` ports.

 In our example we will using the following new ports: `443`, `143`, `5443`, and `50043`. `443` will route requests to port `80` where DoltLab's UI is served. `143` will forward requests to port `100` where DoltLab serves database data from. `5443` will forward requests to `4321`, which DoltLab uses to enable user file uploads.
 And, finally, `50043` will map to `50051`, the port used by clients for cloning, pushing, pulling, and fetching data.